JYYYU/PJM-Grid-Analytics/README.md

 5. Actionable Dashboard:
 - Deliver an interactive visualization platform to support maintenance planning, infrastructure upgrades, and grid reliability improvements.

+**Limitations:** Weather Data Constraints
+One key limitation in this analysis is the lack of granular weather data, which could enhance the accuracy of congestion risk and price forecasting.
+Factors such as:
+- Wind speeds and direction (critical for renewable generation forecasts)
+- Temperature and humidity (major drivers of demand fluctuations)
+- Rainfall and storms (which can impact outages and transmission performance)
+- Snow and ice accumulation (which can lead to winter-related reliability challenges) were not included due to data sourcing challenges.
+Given the strong correlation between extreme weather events and grid stress, incorporating high-resolution weather data in future iterations could significantly improve forecasting accuracy.

 **Why This Matters:**
 As the PJM grid faces rising demand and increasing complexity, this project equips energy stakeholders with the tools to predict, analyze, and mitigate risks.
 From identifying high-risk nodes to optimizing grid reliability, the insights from this analysis can drive better decision-making and improve market outcomes.